Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 M395X should in theory perform just a bit faster than the GeForce GTX 285 1GB overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon R9 M395X should theoretically be a little bit superior to the GeForce GTX 285 1GB in general. (explain)

-Texel RateThe Radeon R9 M395X will be a lot (more or less 79%) faster with regards to anisotropic filtering than the GeForce GTX 285 1GB. (explain)
+Texel RateThe Radeon R9 M395X should be much (more or less 79%) faster with regards to anisotropic filtering than the GeForce GTX 285 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison